 STEP FOUR: ADD DOWELS

 If you've made it this far, then you're doing GREAT!
-The rest of the process is a little fiddly, but it won't make your head hurt.
+The rest of the process is a little fiddly, but it won't make your head hurt quite as much.

 Alright.
 So now you want to turn your blind the right side out, and give it a good iron around the seams.
 Now cut down your weight bar (I used a piece of pine casing) slightly smaller than the width of your blind, and insert it into the bottom of the shade.